ibm-cloud-docs/openshift/acm-about.md

 {{site.data.keyword.attribute-definition-list}}

-# About the Advanced Cluster Management add-on (select regions only)
+# About the Advanced Cluster Management add-on
 {: #acm-about}

 The Advanced Cluster Management (ACM) add-on provides a simplified way to manage, observe, and operate virtual machines (VMs) and clusters from a single control plane.
 {: shortdesc}

-The Advanced Cluster Management add-on is available for select regions only.
-{: important}

 ACM provides the following key capabilities for cluster and VM management.
 - Full lifecycle management of Kubernetes clusters and VMs